FabricMC/fabric-docs/develop/items/custom-shields.md

 - [**Banner Patterns**](https://minecraft.wiki/w/Data_component_format/banner_patterns): Creates an item with no banner patterns.
 - [**Repairable**](https://minecraft.wiki/w/Data_component_format/repairable): Creates an item that can be repaired with the given item tag.
 - [**Equippable/Unswappable**](https://minecraft.wiki/w/Data_component_format/equippable): In the GUI, shift-clicking the item will equip it to the offhand.
 In the world, right-clicking with it will not equip the item.
 - [**Blocks Attacks**](https://minecraft.wiki/w/Data_component_format/blocks_attacks): Creates an item that blocks attacks.
+This example uses values from the vanilla shield.
-This is a _delayed component_, meaning that it loads after the world is loaded, allowing it to reference datapack objects like tags.
-This example uses the same parameters as a vanilla shield, but individual numbers can be easily tweaked for your mod's needs.
+  - This is a _delayed component_, meaning that it loads after the world is loaded, allowing it to reference datapack objects like tags.
 - [**Break Sound**](https://minecraft.wiki/w/Data_component_format/break_sound): When the item breaks, it will play the specified sound.

 <<< @/reference/latest/src/main/java/com/example/docs/item/ModItemIds.java#shield